Appin, New South Wales: The Appin Massacre

-In March 1816, a punitive expedition of a group of settlers was surprised and ambushed at Silverdale by a group of Aboriginal people armed with muskets and spears that killed four settlers.
+In March 1816, a punitive expedition of settlers was ambushed at Silverdale by an Aboriginal grouping armed with muskets and spears, who then killed four settlers.
 Governor Lachlan Macquarie ordered an armed reprisal.

 In the early morning of 17 April, Wallis led a surprise attack on this camp, which resulted in the deaths of at least fourteen Aboriginal people.
+The attack violated Governor Macquarie's instructions to seek the Aboriginals' surrender as "prisoners of war" and to preserve the lives of women and children.

 Appin mine disaster

 Occurred approximately 600 metres underground at the Appin coal mine on the night of 24 July 1979, killing 14 people.
 An explosion that was caused by sparks from a fan control box which ignited a buildup of flammable and poisonous methane gas ripped apart the busiest pit.
 A subsequent judicial inquiry led to the imposition of stricter safety rules for all mines.
 It was recommended that automatic devices be installed in mines to give continuous reading of gases, that a special officer supervise ventilation, and that the number of mine inspectors be increased.